gtw123/ShenzhenMod/README.md

 * (Experimental) Increases the maximum simulation speed for the first three test runs and in the sandbox.
   * Note: This feature can cause the game to crash, so it is not enabled by default.
 See below.

-Supports both the Steam and GoG versions of Shenzhen I/O. Currently supports Windows only.
+Supports both the Steam and GoG versions of SHENZHEN I/O. Currently supports Windows only.

 ## Installing